 “General Conditions” means the GENERAL CONDITIONS GC-P-08 APPLICABLE TO FACILITIES PROVIDED BY ICICI BANK LIMITED.
 The Facility hereby agreed to be provided by ICICI Bank shall be subject to the Borrower complying with the terms and conditions set out herein and also in the General Conditions, which is annexed hereto.
 The General Conditions shall be deemed to form part of the Facility Agreement and shall be read as if they are specifically incorporated herein.

-“Person(s)” includes an individual, body corporate, corporation, partnership, joint venture, association of persons, trust, unincorporated organisation, government (central, state or otherwise), sovereign state, or any agency, department, authority or political subdivision thereof, international organisation, agency or authority (in each case, whether or not having separate legal personality) and shall include their respective successors and assigns and in case of an individual shall include his legal representatives, administrators, executors and heirs and in case of a trust shall include the trustee or the trustees for the time being.
+“Person(s)” includes an individual, body corporate, corporation, partnership, joint venture, association of persons, trust, unincorporated organization, government (central, state or otherwise), sovereign state, or any agency, department, authority or political subdivision thereof, international organization, agency or authority (in each case, whether or not having separate legal personality) and shall include their respective successors and assigns and in case of an individual shall include his legal representatives, administrators, executors and heirs and in case of a trust shall include the trustee or the trustees for the time being.

 “RBI” means Reserve Bank of India.